Piao-Maker/GAF/README.md

 This repository provides the official implementation of **FlameGAF-GateNet**, a gated multimodal framework for flame and smoke detection that combines **RGB appearance** with **temporal dynamics encoded by Gramian Angular Fields (GAFs)**.

-✅ **This codebase is directly associated with the manuscript currently submitted to _The Visual Computer_:**
+✅ **This codebase is directly associated with the manuscript currently submitted to Signal, Image and Video Processing:**
 **“Enhanced Flame and Smoke Detection via Gated Multimodal Fusion with Gramian Angular Fields.”**